MCMicS/jenkins-control-plugin/README.md

 ## Configuration steps
-* Click on the **Jenkins Settings** button located on the upper toolbar (or you can also open IntelliJ Settings Screen and select the Jenkins Control Plugin section).
+* Click on the **Jenkins Settings** button located on the upper toolbar (or you can also open IntelliJ Settings Screen and select the Jenkins Plugin section)
+* The configuration is plitted into two areas.
+The first change the setting for the behaviour and a submenu for server settins
 * Enter your Jenkins Server URL (e.g: https://ci.jenkins.io/) in **Servers**.
 * If Security is enabled on the server, you have to provide credentials.
 Enter your username and the API Token.
 The API Token will be stored in Intellij Password Manager.
 It could ask you a Master password.